bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

   enableTracking?: true; // set to `false` to stop sending track events and user/company updates to Reflag servers.
 Useful when you're impersonating a user fallbackFlags?:
     | string[]
-    | Record<string, { key: string; payload: any } | true>; // Enable these features if unable to contact reflag.com.
-Can be a list of feature keys or a record with configuration values
+    | Record<string, { key: string; payload: any } | true>; // Enable these flags if unable to contact reflag.com.
+Can be a list of flag keys or a record with configuration values
-  timeoutMs?: number; // Timeout for fetching features (default: 5000ms) staleWhileRevalidate?: boolean; // Revalidate in the background when cached features turn stale to avoid latency in the UI (default: false) staleTimeMs?: number; // at initialization time features are loaded from the cache unless they have gone stale.
+  timeoutMs?: number; // Timeout for fetching flags (default: 5000ms) staleWhileRevalidate?: boolean; // Revalidate in the background when cached flags turn stale to avoid latency in the UI (default: false) staleTimeMs?: number; // at initialization time flags are loaded from the cache unless they have gone stale.
 Defaults to 0 which means the cache is disabled.
-Increase this in the case of a non-SPA expireTimeMs?: number; // In case we're unable to fetch features from Reflag, cached/stale features will be used instead until they expire after `expireTimeMs`.
+Increase this in the case of a non-SPA expireTimeMs?: number; // In case we're unable to fetch flags from Reflag, cached/stale flags will be used instead until they expire after `expireTimeMs`.
 Default is 30 days offline?: boolean; // Use the SDK in offline mode.
 Offline mode is useful during testing and local development };
 ```

-## Feature toggles
+## Flag toggles

-Reflag determines which features are active for a given user/company.
+Reflag determines which flags are active for a given user/company.
 The user/company is given in the ReflagClient constructor.

 If you supply `user` or `company` objects, they must include at least the `id` property otherwise they will be ignored in their entirety.
-In addition to the `id`, you must also supply anything additional that you want to be able to evaluate feature targeting rules against.
+In addition to the `id`, you must also supply anything additional that you want to be able to evaluate flag targeting rules against.

 Attributes cannot be nested (multiple levels) and must be either strings, integers or booleans.
 Some attributes are special and used in Reflag UI: